 In the JOURNAL of Feb.
-14th, I noticed an account of a dream, the experience of Dr. J. K. Bailey, together with an attempt at its interpretation by the Doctor himself, and believing he has misinterpreted its chief parts.
-I beg leave to offer my views of it: The dream, as Dr. Bailey states, occurred on the Saturday following the nomination of Rutherford B. Hayes for President of the United States, 1876.
-The Doctor had undoubtedly, previous to this time, been anxiously considering the probable results of the then approaching Presidential election, and this dream was the answer to his tion, and this dream was the answer to his anxious mind in regard to the matter, and is a most clear and minute foreshadowing of many of the details of the results of that complicated and threatening event.
+14th, 1 noticed an account of a dream, the experience of Dr. J/K. Balley, together with an attempt at its interpretation by the Doctor himself. and believing he has misinterpreted its chief parts, I beg leave to offer my views of

+It: The dream, as Dr. Bailey states, occurred on the Saturday following the nomination of Rutherford B. Hayes for President of the United States, 1870.
+The Doctor find undopotedly, previous to this time, been anxiously considering the probable results of the then approaching Presidential elec-tion, and this dream was the answer to his anxious mind in regard to the matter, and is a most clear and minute forestadowing of many of the details of the results of that complicated and threatening event.
 It was equally as correct a revelation as any that was received by St. John or any other of the ancient prophets, and yet not more true than numerous others daily (nightly rather) occurring all over the world; but they are useless to mankind because not understood.

-I have given considerable attention to the subject of dreams, and claim to have made some progress in learning the meaning of many of their symbols, and I hereby give a few definitions which are applicable to Dr. Balley's dream, as follows:
+I have given considerable attention to the subject of dreams, and claim to have made some progress in learning the meaning of many of their symbols, and I hereby give a few definitions which are applicable to Dr. Bailey's dream, as follows: